tymiles003/7geese-recognition-board/README.md

     ], ->
         # No need to use `require` here.

-And the style will be loaded up and compiled.
+And the style will be loaded up, compiled, and applied.
 Pretty neat, non?

 Same thing for templates--which I'm sure you'd use a lot for Backbone views.